aboczek/Star-Wars-Quiz-Game/README.md

 - I want user to be able to play the game without any issues.
 - Game has to be designed to fit all devices.

+## Expectations

+- I expect users to easily navigate through website.
+- I expect users to be able to play the game.
+- I expect website to match with colors nicely.